natalieagus/natalieagus.github.io/50002/50002problem_set_4.md

 **Specification 1** and **Specification 3** produces the same output tape as shown above, given the initial tape content and the Turing Machine's start state (and location).
 We can run the machine five times with each specifications to obtain the answer, but the faster way is to observe them based on the functionality:
 * To detect an edge, there's no need to "re-read" previous input.
 Therefore **Specification 5** is definitely wrong (we only need to move the tape in one direction).
 * We only output `1` once on the occurence of an edge, so the specification shall not output too many `1`s.
-Specification 2 and 4 then are
+You can then start to suspect whether **Specification 2** and **4** are true.
 </details>
 <br/>
 {::options parse_block_html="false" /}
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDYwMTM0OSwxNzI2NTI5MjEzLDEyOT
+eyJoaXN0b3J5IjpbLTM5MDc5NTczOSwxNzI2NTI5MjEzLDEyOT
 U5NjA5MjEsLTcxMTM3OTQyOSwxMjQ5NjY0NjYxLDQzMzgxNTEx
 MCw3MzMxOTIwNjQsLTIxMzkzMDQzNjEsLTIxMzgwMjUwNTQsNT
 EwOTg0MDVdfQ==